Major/minor: Studio art, Art history

 A recent alumni said it seems Cornell's One Course At A Time schedule "was made for the art department."
 He's right: the block plan gives us the ability to treat every studio course like a workshop, with focused periods of work, fewer interruptions, and less time devoted to set up and clean up.

 The block plan also gives us the opportunity to take frequent trips to galleries and museums at other schools, neighboring cities, and as far away as Milwaukee, Madison, Saint Louis, and Chicago.
-We frequently offer block-long courses to study art history in Italy and Mexico, and our students have the flexibility to include internships in a wide range of fields as part of their studies.
-The department's most recent off-campus course addition is the Museum Studies course in Chicago.
+We frequently offer block-long off-campus courses to study art history in Italy and Mexico, as well as museum studies in Chicago.
+In addition, our students have the flexibility to include internships in a wide range of fields as part of their studies.